 The course will be organised in two phases: (1) First three days with lectures and exercises to introduce participants to the basic concepts of deep learning and familiarize them with the methods and tools.
 (2) Last two days with hands-on projects, where students will work together and with trainers to apply the newly acquired skills to their own datasets.

-Students will leave the course with an appreciation for the power and limitations of deep learning, as well as with helpful insights into the underlying theory of machine learning techniques and the most prevalent tools for design and training of neural networks.
+Participants will leave the course with an appreciation for the power and limitations of deep learning, as well as with helpful insights into the underlying theory of machine learning techniques and the most prevalent tools for design and training of neural networks.

-Students will work on virtual machines and need access to a computer with high-speed internet connection.
+Participants will work on virtual machines and need access to a computer with high-speed internet connection.
 The course requires a Zoom installation.

 Research Group Leader, HT